PackageNinjas/christmas-2019/README.md

 # Christmas 2019

 A set of Christmasified openSUSE packages.

+SUSE Prague packagers prepared a Christmas surprise for you!
+Check out the video for a magical quest of an openSUSE user for a hidden message.

 See the demo at https://youtu.be/vVvd--APxj4

+Created by Package Ninjas (Kristyna Streitova, Vitezslav Cizek and Marketa Calabkova).

+**DISCLAIMER**: These packages are just for Christmas fun.
+You should better not use them on your production system.

 For the brave and curious, here's how to experience it yourself: